HenryMartins/alx-system_engineering-devops/0x02-shell_redirections/README.md

-display last ten lines of a file display first lines of a file display third line of a file creates a file name with a new line change working directory state
+display last ten lines of a file display first lines of a file display third line of a file creates a file name starting with a new line